5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

  8 12
 ~~~

 That gives us the offset of the two double quotes, but what if we want to have the offset and the length of any string found _between_ --- and including --- the double quotes?
-For that we need to introduce the _meta character_ dot (`.`) which has a special meaning in a regular expression: it represents _any_ character (not strictly true but we will discuss the exception, the NewLine character, soon).
+For that we need to introduce the _meta character_ dot (`.`) which has a special meaning in a regular expression: it represents _any_ character (not strictly true but we will soon discuss the exception, the NewLine character).

 A> ### Meta Characters
 A>